 Driving is one thing, parking your car quite another.
 You’re competing with locals who show no mercy and who’ve trained all their lives to sniff out spaces.

-Get tips on where to park and filling out the prepaid parking voucher you need in most parts of Vienna for on-street car parking: almost all the city is now covered by a single street parking zone.
+Get tips on where to park and filling out the prepaid parking voucher you need in most parts of Vienna when parking on the street.

 Speed limits